 One of my greatest joys is educating our #CrystalHottie community on what’s available out there.
 This way we can all make informed decisions when adding specimens to our sacred collections.
 If you feel passionate about this too, please share this post in any way you prefer. (***There are some handy-dandy “SHARE” buttons you can use at the bottom***).

-And if you haven’t already done so, you can download my free eBook on this subject so you can grab my entire “Fakes” blog series in 1 convenient place & have a reference guide all your own.♥
+And if you haven’t already done so, you can No form found so you can grab my entire “Fakes” blog series in 1 convenient place & have a reference guide all your own.♥

 So, today I have 3 more fakes or common confusion-makers to talk about.
 Let’s dive in!